Last Updated on July 12, 2022

 248 Union Square NW

 Charlie Grainger was an accomplished musician who traveled the country playing packed orchestra houses.
-He and his wife settled into North Carolina after his retirement and opened “Peacock Alley” in Wilmington.
+He and his wife settled in North Carolina after his retirement and opened “Peacock Alley” in Wilmington.

 The original Peacock Alley was then bought by Louis North in 2012 and named after Charlie to pay homage to his legacy.
 The name changed but you’ll find reminiscent southern fare in a similarly relaxed atmosphere as Peacock Alley.